One of the first things you’ll grow to dislike, once your travel for longer than your standard two-week vacation, are banking regulations.

 When you visit for short spells, ATM and credit card transaction fees won’t amount to that much.
 In fact, you may avoid them all together if you use Traveler’s Checks and your bank provides them free of fees.

 Another strategy is to convert to local currency all the cash you think you’ll be using during your stay.
 Both approaches may work, but only if you plan to stick to touristy places (that take traveler’s checks) or don’t mind carrying huge wads of cash with you (not recommended).

 What to do?
-Here are some simple tips that will help you manage your cash better during short-term or long-term stays:
+Here are some simple tips that will help you manage your money better during short-term or long-term stays: